 6.14.8 Open Trade.
 During the Contract term, including any renewals or extensions, Contractor will not engage in the boycott of a person or an entity based in or doing business with a jurisdiction with whom South Carolina can enjoy open trade, as defined in SC Code Section 11-35-5300.

 6.14.9 Publicity.
-Contractor will not publish any comments or quotes by State employees or include the State in either news releases or a published list of customers, without the prior written approval of the Procurement Officer.
+Contractor will not publish any comments or quotes by State employees or include the State in either news releases or a published list of customers, without the prior written approval of the Procurement Officer, except to respond to public comments made by the State related to Contractor or this Agreement.

 6.14.10 Survival of Obligations.
-The Parties’ rights and obligations which, by their nature, would continue beyond the termination, cancellation, rejection, or expiration of this Contract will survive such termination, cancellation, rejection, or expiration, including, but not limited to, the rights and obligations created by the following clauses: Section 6.8.2, Third Party Claims – General; Section 6.8.4, Intellectual Property; Section 6.9.3, Contractor’s Liability Insurance – Information Security and Privacy; Section 6.10.6, Use and Disclosure; Section 6.10.8, HIPAA Compliance/Confidentiality; Section 6.15.2, Contract Documents and Order of Precedence; and any provisions regarding warranty or audit.
+The Parties’ rights and obligations which, by their nature, would continue beyond the termination, cancellation, rejection, or expiration of this Contract will survive such termination, cancellation, rejection, or expiration, including, but not limited to, the rights and obligations created by the following clauses: Section 6.7.11 Limitation of Liability, Section 6.8.2, Third Party Claims – General; Section 6.8.4, Intellectual Property; Section 6.9.3, Contractor’s Liability Insurance – Information Security and Privacy; Section 6.10.6, Use and Disclosure; Section 6.10.8, HIPAA Compliance/Confidentiality; Section 6.15.2, Contract Documents and Order of Precedence; and any provisions regarding payment obligations, warranty or audit.

 6.14.11 Taxes.
 Any tax the Contractor may be required to collect or pay upon the sale, use or delivery of the products will be paid by the State, and such sums will be due and payable to the Contractor upon Acceptance.
 Any personal property taxes levied after delivery will be paid by the State.
 It will be solely the State’s obligation, after payment to Contractor, to challenge the applicability of any tax by negotiation with, or action against, the taxing authority.
 Contractor agrees to refund any tax collected, which is subsequently determined not to be proper and for which a refund has been paid to Contractor by the taxing authority.
 In the event that the Contractor fails to pay, or delays in paying, to any taxing authorities, sums paid by the State to the Contractor, Contractor will be liable to the State for any loss (such as the assessment of additional interest) caused by virtue of this failure or delay.
 Taxes based on the Contractor’s net income or assets will be the sole responsibility of the Contractor.

 6.14.12 Third Party Beneficiary.
-This Contract is made solely and specifically among and for the benefit of the parties hereto, and their respective successors and assigns, and no other person will have any rights, interest, or claims hereunder or be entitled to any benefits under or on account of this Contract as a third-party beneficiary or otherwise, except to the extent that PEBA is expressly made a third party beneficiary pursuant to section 3.2.
+This Contract is made solely and specifically among and for the benefit of the parties hereto, and their respective successors and assigns, and no other person will have any rights, interest, or claims hereunder or be entitled to any benefits under or on account of this Contract as a third-party beneficiary or otherwise.

 6.14.13 Waiver.
 The State does not waive any prior or subsequent breach of the terms of the Contract by making payments on the Contract, by failing to terminate the Contract for lack of performance, or by failing to strictly or promptly insist upon any term of the Contract.
 Only the Procurement Officer has actual authority to waive any of the State’s rights under this Contract.
 Any waiver must be in writing.